TezDevContainers/archetype-vite-react-dc/README.md

 You can run it straight from a repo using codespaces, or you can run it locally.
 I have tested it on both an m1 mac and an intel chip.
 For running the container locally, I recommend using the "Clone Repository in Container Volume" option from the vscode command palette when starting a devcontainer, otherwise file access can be laggy.

 Most of the setup is handled by the devcontainer and associated scripts, but you do need to run a few commands yourself after creation...

+If you are VERY new to practical development, VSCode, or devcontainers, Have a look at this [step-by-step guide](https://github.com/TezDevContainers/smartpy-dc) to getting a devcontainer running in your own repo on codespaces or locally on your own machine for a smartpy devcontainer.
+The instructions should be identical, just for a different repo.

 ## Finalising the setup
 A few final setup commands that must be run by you, dear reader, in an interactive shell after the devcontainer has been built.